 Bright Splash Park beside Morses Creek in Bright has four splash pads designed to suit different age groups, from toddlers up.

-Yarrawonga Foreshore Splash Park has a range of cascades to keep the kids cool and there is also a water slide (fees apply).
+Yarrawonga Foreshore Splash Park has a range of cascades to keep the kids cool and there is also a water slide (fees apply for slide).

 The Long Gully Splash Park in Bendigo has bubblers, tippy buckets, misters, water cannons and other novelty play equipment.
 Kids can shoot water at all heights from a serpent, mushrooms or water lilies.
 The Splash Park features 16 water sequences.
 A dry play area and basketball ring and key adjoin the Splash Park and there are free BBQs, seating, picnic tables, bike racks, drinking fountain and giant shade sails which cover a majority of the area.